ibexa/documentation-user/docs/content_management/collaborative_editing.md

 Collaborative editing is enabled in Rich Text fields.
 Other fields are disabled and can be only edited by the owner of the content item.

-Collaboration is available for the following content and product types containing Rich Text fields:
+Collaboration is available for the following content types containing Rich Text fields:

 - Article
 - Folder
 - Form
 - Product category
 - Custom content types
-- Custom product types (without variants)

 There are two modes of the collaboration: